SS Columbia Eagle incident: Timeline of the mutiny

 The merchant ship Rappahanock picked up the lifeboats and crew members and broadcast the news of the mutiny.
 The United States Coast Guard cutter Mellon was the first US military vessel to pursue the Columbia Eagle.
 The amphibious transport dock USS Denver was diverted to relieve Mellon in its pursuit.
-The destroyer, USS Turner Joy, was detached from station at I Corps to pursue the Columbia Eagle at flank speed and to intervene.
-However, the Columbia Eagle reached Cambodian waters before any U.S. naval ships could intercept.
+The destroyer, USS Turner Joy, was detached from the station at I Corps to pursue the Columbia Eagle at flank speed and to intervene.
+However, the Columbia Eagle reached Cambodian waters before any U.S. naval ships could intercept it.

 With only 13 crewmen remaining aboard besides the mutineers, they sailed into Cambodian waters, where they assumed they would be welcomed as heroes.
 They anchored within the 12 nmi territorial limit claimed by Cambodia on the afternoon of 15 March.

 At 09:51 on 16 March, Denver anchored 15.6 nmi from the coast in the Gulf of Siam, remaining outside Cambodian waters.
 Mellon joined shortly thereafter with Commander, Amphibious Squadron Seven, as the senior officer present.
 Two CH-53 Sea Stallion helicopters landed on Denver from bases in South Vietnam to assist in visual surveillance.
 Meanwhile, the mutineers had turned the ship over to Cambodia's Prince Norodom Sihanouk's government, declared themselves anti-war revolutionaries, and been granted asylum.

 On 17 March, the helicopters were detached and Denver, with Commander, Amphibious Squadron Seven, departed for Singapore, passing on-scene command to Mellon.

 Turner Joy remained on station in a cruising pattern within shipping lanes and in sight of the harbor channel.

 On 18 March at 06:36, Denver reversed her course; Prince Sihanouk had been deposed by a coup led by the pro-U.S. Sirik Matak and Lon Nol.
 If the Cambodians could be persuaded to release Columbia Eagle, Denvers flight deck could help the rescued crew members rejoin their ship.
 The coup was unfortunate for mutineers McKay and Glatkowski; as they had hoped to find asylum in a pro-Communist country; instead, they became prisoners of the new Cambodian government.
 At 23:59 on 18 March, Denver anchored in the Gulf of Siam 17 nmi from the coast of Cambodia.

 Sihanouk, now in exile, charged that the CIA had masterminded the mutiny to deliver weapons to Lon Nol.
 Both the mutineers and U.S. officials denied his charges.

 When it became clear that Columbia Eagle's release was not imminent, Denver was detached to proceed to Da Nang.

 On 8 April, Columbia Eagle was permitted to leave Cambodian waters.
 She rendezvoused with USCGC Chase where a Navy explosive ordnance disposal team inspected the ship while Chase departed to An Thoi Naval Base to pick up the Columbia Eagle crew and return them to the ship.
 With the crew and ship reunited, Chase escorted her to U.S. Naval Base Subic Bay arriving 12 April.